 Reasons You’ll Love This

-- This peach habanero salsa is vegan, gluten free, dairy free and Paleo.
+- This salsa is vegan, gluten free, dairy free and Paleo.
 It’s perfect for everyone!

 - The mix of sweet peaches with onions, cilantro and tomatoes creates the perfectly balanced salsa.
 It tastes like a slightly sweeter and spicier version of pico de gallo.